keithzg/paulmillerisoffline/copyleft-next-0.2.1.md

 ## 15. Definitions

-"Apache License" means the Apache License, version 2.0, as published by
-    the Apache Software Foundation.

-"Copyleft-Next Project" means the project that maintains the source
-    code repository at <https://gitorious.org/copyleft-next/> as of the release date of this License.
+    "Copyleft-Next Project" means the project that maintains the source code repository at <https://gitorious.org/copyleft-next/> as of the release date of this License.

-"Corresponding Source" of a Covered Work in Object Code form means (i)
-    the Source Code form of the Covered Work; (ii) all scripts, instructions and similar information that are reasonably necessary for a skilled developer to generate the Covered Work from the Source Code
+    "Corresponding Source" of a Covered Work in Object Code form means (i) the Source Code form of the Covered Work; (ii) all scripts, instructions and similar information that are reasonably necessary for a skilled developer to generate the Covered Work from the Source Code